Robert Sarah: Views on homosexuality

 Addressing the U.S. National Catholic Prayer Breakfast on 17 May 2016, Sarah said that "God is being eroded, eclipsed, [and] liquidated" in the United States because of legal changes being adopted "in the name of 'tolerance.
 He cited "the legalization of same-sex marriage, the obligation to accept contraception within health care programs, and even 'bathroom bills' that allow men to use the women's restrooms and locker rooms."
 He asked: "Should not a biological man use the men's restroom?"

 Opinion on sexual abuse

 In response to Pope Benedict XVI's "Notes" on the sexual abuse crisis in the Church, Cardinal Sarah gave a talk published in L'Espresso stating that the notes "proved to be a true source of light in the night of faith that touches the whole Church...
 The frightening multiplication of abuses has one and only one ultimate cause: the absence of God."

 Immigration

-Sarah is a critic of large-scale immigration.
+Sarah is a critic of large-scale immigration as well as of the failure of countries to welcome immigrants and provide them a dignified place.
 In a March 2019 interview, he said: "It is better to help people flourish in their culture than to encourage them to come to a Europe in full decadence.
 It is a false exegesis to use the word of God to promote migration."
 In the same interview, Sarah argued that immigrants in Europe often survived in poor conditions and lived "without work or dignity".

+Society of Saint Pius X

+On February 22, 2026, Sarah criticized the decision of the Society of Saint Pius X to proceed to new episcopal consecrations, starting from July 2026.